dsc-nit-surat/reservoir/README.md

 ## Reservoir
-All great men had simple beginnings.\
-A library of all the resources that will help programmers when stuck or beginning something new.
+All great men had simple beginnings.A library of all the resources that will help programmers when stuck or beginning something new.

 ## Getting Started
-Get started with anything you want to with the help of the reources we pooled in here.\
+Get started with anything you want to with the help of the reources we pooled in here.You are Welcome!
-You are Welcome!

 ### Web development